 Best Places to Post Line Cook Job Openings

-Some good places to post your line cook job are:
+Some good places to advertise your line cook job are:

 - Culinary Agents: Pay-as-you-go posts run $49 per placement, but if you have several openings, they have monthly subscriptions that range from $100-$200 per month.
 This site also has an “I want to work here” feature that allows applicants to find your restaurant when you do not have any openings.

 - Poached Jobs: Single job posts that last 30 days are $59 each, and if you’re looking to just fill individual shifts, the cost is $39 monthly per job post, plus the position’s hourly rate.
 Poached Jobs also cross-posts your listing with Indeed, Glassdoor, and ZipRecruiter, and includes other features, like an interview scheduler.

 - Local culinary school job boards: Culinary schools are eager to help their graduates find work.
 If your restaurant is located near a culinary school, reach out to their career services department.